gamesbook/protograf/docs/source/rationale.rst

-I realize that there are many software programs out there that are used for creating graphics and layouts for games, some of which are very sophisticated indeed; for example, Photoshop, Inkscape as well as various ones designed for the Mac which obviously excels in this field.
+I realize that there are many software programs out there that are used for creating graphics and layouts for games, some of which are very sophisticated indeed; for example, Photoshop, CorelDraw, Inkscape as well as various ones designed for the Mac which obviously excels in this field.

 However for someone like myself, who is not a graphics designer and doesn't want to spend time learning all the ins-and-outs of these programs, I wanted a tool that was fairly flexible but still in line with my own capabilities and ambitions.

-To be clear: *protograf* is not a tool that in any way competes with full-scale graphics or art programs, and if you already know and use such programs, you may just want to skip this one...
+To be clear: *protograf* is **not** a tool that in any way competes with full-scale graphics or art programs, and if you already know and use such programs, you may just want to skip this one...